 One of the earliest examples is provided by Gibbard (1975).
 Consider a statue, Goliath, and the clay, Lumpl, from which it is composed.
 Imagine that Lumpl and Goliath coincide in their spatiotemporal extent.
 It is tempting to conclude that they are identical.
 But they might not have been.
 Goliath might have been rolled into a ball and destroyed; Lumpl would have continued to exist.
 The two would have been distinct.
 Thus it seems that the identity of Lumpl and Goliath, if admitted, must be acknowledged as merely contingent.

 One reaction to this argument available to the convinced Kripkean is simply to deny that Lumpl and Goliath are identical.
 But to accept this is to accept that purely material entities, like statues and lumps of clay, of admittedly identical material constitution at all times, may nonetheless be distinct, though distinguished only by modal, dispositional or counterfactual properties.
 To many, however, this seems highly implausible, which provides the strength of the argument for contingent identity.
+Another way of thinking of this matter is in terms of the failure of the supervenience of the macroscopic on the microscopic.
+If Lumpl is distinct from Goliath then a far distant duplicate of Lumpl, Lumpl*, coincident with a statue Goliath*, though numerically distinct from Goliath will be microscopically indistinguishable from Goliath in all general respects, relational as well as non-relational, past and future as well as present, even modal and dispositional as well as categorical, but will be macroscopically distinguishable in general respects, since it will not be a statue, and will have modal properties, such as the capacity to survive radical deformation in shape, which no statue possesses.

-David Lewis (in “Counterparts of Persons and their Bodies” in his 1983) suggests that the identity of a person with his body (assuming the person and the body, like Goliath and Lumpl, are at all times coincident) is contingent, since bodily interchange is a possibility.
+David Lewis (in “Counterparts of Persons and their Bodies”, 1971) suggests that the identity of a person with his body (assuming the person and the body, like Goliath and Lumpl, are at all times coincident) is contingent, since bodily interchange is a possibility.
 He appeals to counterpart theory, modified to allow a variety of counterpart relations, to explain this.
 Contingent identity then makes sense, since “I and my body might not have been identical” now translates into counterpart theory as “There is a possible world, w, a unique personal counterpart x in w of me and a unique bodily counterpart y in w of my body, such that x and y are not identical”.

 What is crucial to making sense of contingent identity is an acceptance that modal predicates are inconstant in denotation (that is, stand for different properties when attached to different singular terms or different quantifying expressions).
 Counterpart theory provides one way of explaining this inconstancy, but is not necessarily the only way (Gibbard 1975, Noonan 1991, 1993).
 However, whether the examples of contingent identity in the literature are persuasive enough to make it reasonable to accept the certainly initially surprising idea that modal predications are inconstant in denotation is still a matter of considerable controversy.